Hadi: "I have these pictures of Indonesia, Margaret. Do you want to look at them?"

 - What pictures does Hadi show Margaret?

-- In your opinion, what makes Margaret interested in the pictures?
+- What makes Margaret interested in the pictures?

 - What does Margaret say about Indonesian musical instruments?